browsertherapy/browsertherapy-v2/src/lib/posts/2023-04-08-browser-therapy-e33.md

 ---
-title: Ep 33 - Refactoring Power Card Menu with Svelte Context
+title: Ep 33 - Moving card logic into the Svelte store
-date: '2023-04-08'
+date: '2023-04-07'
-updated: '2023-04-01'
+updated: '2023-04-07'
-excerpt: The Power Card menus need an upgrade to fix a sneaky bug and pave the way for removing the FaceUp deck browser prompt.
+excerpt: There's a lot of game logic for moving cards that should be moved into the store.
 categories:
 - live-stream
 ---